Ali Khedery: Biography

 Khedery was branded "one of the best connected men in Iraq" in a Pulitzer finalist Reuters special report chronicling Exxon's pivot from Basra to Kurdistan.
 He has appeared on CNN's Amanpour, BBC's Hardtalk, PBS' Frontline, al-Arabiya, al-Jazeera, France24, Sky News, Vice News, RT, NPR, and he played a leading role in the production of ABC News' investigative report uncovering Iraqi war crimes following the fall of Mosul and the reconstitution of the Iran-backed militias.
 The author of front-page opinion features in the Washington Post and the New York Times, he has also written for Foreign Affairs, Politico, Foreign Policy, and the Guardian.

 As Fellow at the Massachusetts Institute of Technology, and under the tutelage of MIT President Emerita Susan Hockfield, Khedery pioneered the theory of Convergence 3.0.
 Building on Hockfield's thesis that Convergence 1.0 fused physics and engineering to yield semiconductors and radar technology and Convergence 2.0 fused biology and engineering to yield gene editing technology, Khedery postulated that the 21st century will be defined by Convergence 3.0 which fuses data, technology, science, and the humanities to yield the Age of Artificial Intelligence.

 An Aspen Institute Middle East Leadership Initiative fellow, Khedery also worked for the Bill & Melinda Gates Foundation and the Office of the Governor of Texas, where he helped found and administer the Governor's Council on Science and Biotechnology Development.
 He received a bachelor's degree from the University of Texas at Austin and a master's degree from the Massachusetts Institute of Technology.

-WikiLeaks files

-The 68 WikiLeaks (CableGate or GI) files note his attendance on behalf of a US ambassador or CENTCOM at various meetings, that he held a top secret clearance, that various cables were sent to him specifically, etc.